 This is the lesson of the 70s taught by Ronaldus Magnus.

-This is where people are worried today.
+And he was exactly right then that this is where people are worried today.

-The doom and gloom in the midst of prosperity seems to have captured the thoughts, the imagination of people, and they seem willing to embrace lame brain ideas like global warming that will reduce their standard of living and their freedom.
+The doom and gloom in the midst of prosperity seems to have captured the thoughts, the imagination of people, and they seem willing to embrace lame-brain ideas like global warming that will reduce their standard of living and their freedom.

-They seem to be in large numbers accepting the notion of the bad news that's out there.
+They seem to be, in large numbers, accepting the notion of the bad news that's out there.

-And sure enough, Mr. Nyquist writes here what we're seeing today is reminiscent of the 70s.
+And sure enough, Mr. Nyquist writes here, what we're seeing today is reminiscent of the 70s.

 First, there is dollar inflation understated by statistics.